jayjeo/public/Laborshare/readmePatent.md

   * Read NOTES 1 through 3 for a faster way.
 In the meantime, I will share the final data files generated at each step.
 Therefore, if you want to skip the tedious processes, you can simply download the files from the provided link:
   * [https://www.dropbox.com/scl/fo/jmbbjgw6hda3bn30abhv1/AGQ73nI4rysYXWC_rN2fjXE?rlkey=y5vnz4k3xl08j8oyomxypv2h4&st=qtfojwl7&dl=0](https://www.dropbox.com/scl/fo/jmbbjgw6hda3bn30abhv1/AGQ73nI4rysYXWC_rN2fjXE?rlkey=y5vnz4k3xl08j8oyomxypv2h4&st=qtfojwl7&dl=0)

+### NOTES 1:
+  * Using OpenAI's embedding is fast because it does not depend on the performance of your local computer's GPU (it relies directly on OpenAI's servers).
+This means you can execute Step 10 using your local computer.
+In contrast, Microsoft's embedding (Step 7) depends directly on your computer's hardware specifications.
+Thus, it can be very slow if your computer has low GPU specifications.

+  * To address this issue, you may consider using a GPU server cloud rental service, such as TensorDock or RunPod.
+I recommend TensorDock for its reliability and faster staff replies.
+Meanwhile, both servers are more affordable than other cloud services.

+  * In general, embedding tasks are heavily dependent on GPUs, while the calculation of the cosine similarity score relies primarily on the CPU.
+Therefore, when you are working on the embedding part, it is advisable to use a computer with a large number of GPUs.
+When you are working on the cosine similarity score part, it is advisable to use a computer with a large number of CPUs.
+Typically, a personal computer has four CPU cores and one GPU, which will make the work extremely slow.

+### NOTES 2:
+  * To save time on Step 7, you can follow the procedure below.
+Normally, Step 7 takes about 28 days, but the following method only requires about 36 hours.

+  * 7A) Complete Step 7 using a server with GPU (recommend at least AMD EPYC 7513 vCPUs (18 CPUs) / 80 GB RAM / A100 SXM4 80GB (1 GPU)) until the following four files are present in your working directory: patent_embeddings.npy, soc_embeddings.npy, filtered_df.pkl, soc_df.pkl.
+This process takes about 24 hours.

+  * 7B) Use a CPU cloud server (not a GPU) to execute MatchSOC_Microsoft_server.py.
+This process takes about 12 hours.
+I recommend using TensorDock with the following specifications: Intel Xeon Platinum 8470 vCPUs (100 CPUs), 340GB RAM, 150GB SSD.

+  * If you run MatchSOC_Microsoft.py from Step 7 on this server, the expected processing time would still be around 28 days.
+This is due to a bottleneck issue found in coding, MatchSOC_Microsoft.py, which cannot utilize 100 CPUs simultaneously.
+Instead, use MatchSOC_Microsoft_server.py, which has resolved these issues.
+On the contrary, if you try running MatchSOC_Microsoft_server.py on your local personal computer, the process will likely be terminated automatically.
+This is because your computer may not meet the code execution requirements of MatchSOC_Microsoft_server.py.

+  * 7C) Download the generated data files (1001 files) from the server to your local computer in your working directory.
+The resulting dataset is provided in Dropbox link.

+### NOTES 3:
+  * To save time on Step 10, you can follow the procedure below.
+Normally, Step 10 takes about 10 days, but the following method only requires about 2 days.

+  * 10A) Use a CPU cloud server (not a GPU) to execute MatchSOC_OpenAI_server.py.
+In MatchSOC_OpenAI_server.py, you should set correct OpenAI api key, and adjust the number of CPUs available in your server using code line 121 (max_workers: int = 100).
+For instance, it is set as 100.
+I recommend using TensorDock with the same speficiations explained above (Step 7B).

+  * If you run MatchSOC_OpenAI.py on this server, the expected processing time would still be 10 days.
+This is because MatchSOC_OpenAI.py uses only four CPU cores (max_workers: int = 4) and automatically lowers it if your CPU cores are smaller than four.

+  * Unlike Step 7A, described above, utilizing the OpenAI method does not require GPU computing power, as it employs the server API from OpenAI, which is closed-source.
+In contrast, the Microsoft method (Step 7A) uses an open-source embedding feature that operates directly on your computer without relying on Microsoft's servers.
+This independence from Microsoft's servers is beneficial, but the downside is that computing speed crucially depends on your own computing power.
+This is why Step 7B requires a powerful GPU, such as the A100 SXM4 80GB.

+  * 10B) Download the generated data files (1001 files) from the server to your local computer in your working directory.
+The resulting dataset is provided in Dropbox link.

 ### GENERAL STEPS:
 1) Generate three folders: DownloadXML, SplitXML, and ExtractedXML.   <<< These folders should be already made.